LeviBorodenko/primify/README.md

 ### Importing the PrimeImage class

-you can also simply import the `PrimeImage` class from `primify.primify_base` and use that class in your own code.
-Take a look at the source code to see what methods and attributes there are.
+You can also simply import the `PrimeImage` class from `primify.primify_base` and use that class in your own code.
+Check the [documentation](https://primify.readthedocs.io/) for details on how to interact with the underlying API.

 ### Additional Material